 This one sounds silly because it’s clearly unrelated to work.
 But it’s not totally!
 I’m someone who can get really stressed and crabby when I’m tired, and I know plenty of people who are like that when they are hungry.
-Dave can attest to the fact that I’m typically not very pleasant to be around when I’m super tired!
 I’m likely to react much worse to a difficult situation if I’m already tired and not approaching the issue from a rational standpoint.

 Make a Friend